Skip to content

 6. Repeat until the tests pass

-Even for Mac apps—traditionally complex to build—he has the agent create a command-line debugging tool that exercises all the same code paths.
+Even for Mac apps — traditionally complex to build — he has the agent create a command-line debugging tool that exercises all the same code paths.
 Then the agent can iterate and fix issues without human intervention.
+This is the same “closed-loop” principle that makes any AI agent effective, whether it’s writing code or handling your email at 2 AM.

 For decades, the limiting factor in software development was coding capacity.
 You had more ideas than your team could build.
 Hiring was hard.
 Projects took months.
 Every feature had to fight for developer time.